-There is a way of reading and interpreting Scripture that is not contingent on plucking the axioms out of its pages.
-One that doesn’t give up any ground when it comes to truth.
-The answer to a Living, speaking Word, which transcends premodernism, modernism & postmodernism (making it quite metamodern), has been waiting in the wings all along.
+There is a way of interpreting Scripture that is not contingent on plucking the axioms out of its pages.
+The answer to a Living, speaking Word, which transcends premodernism, modernism & postmodernism (making it quite metamodern), has been around all along, waiting in the wings for the time we would discover its presence.

 The robust new containers for “absolute” truth are symbols.

 Symbols speak on a fully human level.
-They embody truth in its native relationship to other truths giving it depth and breadth.
+They embody truth in its native relationship to other truths, making it have depth and breadth.
 A symbol does not stand alone, it interacts and integrates with other symbols giving a rich picture of truth.
 Truth in this context is profound, and shows just how much axiom is two-dimensional and dichotomised from reality by comparison.
 Furthermore, symbols incarnate truth in a way that is relatable, affirming its validity on a personal level.
-If you read the post on Objective Reality, you saw my proposal that symbols import reality to us and speak on a spiritual level.
+If you read the post on Objective Reality, you saw my proposal that symbols import realities to us and speak on a spiritual level.

-Let’s track with the concept of objective reality and symbolism as we discover their cooperative with prophecy.
+Let’s take the concept of objective reality and symbolism and link these concepts with prophecy.

-“Anything material, that has come into existence (i.e. had a beginning) had immaterial origins.
-This is an axiom of science, not philosophy or religion.” (paraphrase of Peter Taylor, Astrophysicist)
+I wrote in Post 3, “Anything material, that has come into existence (i.e. had a beginning) had an immaterial origin.
+This is an axiom of science, not philosophy or religion,” (paraphrase of Peter Taylor, Astrophysicist) and is the perfect explanation for the power of symbols.
+Here’s how it works:

 An immaterial creator (God who is Spirit) created the material world.

-The creation (a material world) understands their immaterial origins (as well as their purpose and meaning in life) through symbols (prophecy) which can be simultaneously material & immaterial.
+The material world now understands its immaterial origins (as well as the purpose and meaning of life) through symbols which can be simultaneously BOTH material and immaterial.

 People are physical, our environment is physical.
 God, our source of origin is spiritual.
 We need a spiritual medium to communicate with God.
 That medium is symbolism.
 And the term for “a medium that communicates from God to us,” is prophecy.

-Here’s a brief overview of the two types of symbolism:
+Here’s a brief overview of two types of symbolism:

-Physical objects that carry a spiritual message.
+Are physical objects that carry a spiritual message.
 They allow a reversible connection between material and immaterial.
 For example, Scripture prescribes the taking of Communion as a practice for the believer.
 The wine represents Jesus’ blood and the bread His body.
-These are symbols of the work Jesus accomplished on the cross, they proclaim His sacrifice until His return (the symbols speak!).
-At Communion the wine and bread are materially present, Jesus blood and body are immaterially present in the symbol of communion.
-The symbol is a pass through window between the spirit and material worlds.
-The purpose is to provide a clear message.
+These are symbols of the work Jesus accomplished for our salvation, they proclaim that sacrifice until His return (the symbols speak!).
+Wine and bread are materially present, Jesus blood and body are immaterially present in the symbol of communion.
+The symbol is a pass through window between spirit and the material world.
+Its purpose is to provide a clear message.

-Symbols are immaterial where they are housed in something that is also immaterial such as story or metaphor.
-In this case they become containers for messages, importing meaning, truth, and revelation.
+Symbols are immaterial when they are housed in something that is also immaterial such as a story or metaphor.
+In this case they become containers for messages, carrying meaning, truth, and revelation.

-Let’s look at an example.
+Let’s look at an isolated example from the Bible.
 The following is my paraphrase of the major events of the book of Ruth.
 A prophetic message is revealed simply by assigning symbolic value to each person in the story based on their name:

 So Pleasant and Friend returned to the House of Bread (Bethlehem).
 But Pleasant changed her name to Bitter upon her return.